Project 0: Checkers Game Engine - Fall 2025

 Additional Requirements

-• The class declaration (Solitaire) in solitaire.cpp may not be modified in any way.
+• The class declaration (Checkers) in checkers.cpp may not be modified in any way.
 No additional libraries may be used.

-• You are not allowed to use STL template containers in the Solitaire class except the pair class.
+• You are not allowed to use STL template containers in your project implementation.

 • You are allowed to use STL template containers in your test functions.

-• The Solitaire class functions must be written in solitaire.cpp; in particular, they must not be written “in-line.”
+• The class functions must be written in checkers.cpp; in particular, they must not be written “in-line.”

-• Private helper functions may be added, but must be declared in the private section of the Solitaire class.
-There is a comment indicating where private helper fuction declarations should be written.
+• Private helper functions may be added, but must be declared in the private section of the Checkers class.
+There is a comment indicating where private helper function declarations should be written.

 • You should read through the coding standards for this course.